plexoos/offline-hft/hft/README.md

     # The following package is in the official CVS StRoot area but not yet in
     # $STAR/StRoot.
 Check it out to compile locally as the official library is
-    # not yet available
+    # not yet available (as of March 11, 2014)

     cvs checkout -r HEAD StRoot/StPxlRawHitMaker

-    # Copy new files to the official StRoot area
+    # Copy new files to the local StRoot area

     cp offline/hft/StRoot/StEvent/StIstHitCollection.cxx       StRoot/StEvent/
     cp offline/hft/StRoot/StEvent/StIstHitCollection.h         StRoot/StEvent/